 - Trekking to observe wildlife and birds, looking for signs of leopard and elephant activity

-- Observing various habitats and visit forest hermitages
+- Observing various habitats and visiting forest hermitages

-- Birding and observing nature around the volunteer camp
+- Birding and nature-watching around the volunteer camp

 - Monitoring electric fences erected to stop elephants from raiding village homes

 - Meeting with community leaders and members to monitor human-elephant conflict resolution projects

 - Gaining experience in the use of GPS